MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### -AccountType
 This parameter is added to Get-CsOnlineUser to indicate the user type.
 The possible values for the AccountType parameter are:
-- 'User' - to query for user accounts
+- `User` - to query for user accounts.
-- 'ResourceAccount' - to query for app endpoints or resource accounts
+- `ResourceAccount` - to query for app endpoints or resource accounts.
-- 'Guest' - to query for guest accounts
+- `Guest` - to query for guest accounts.
-- 'Unknown' - to query for user type that is not known
+- `Unknown` - to query for a user type that is not known.

 ### -Identity
 Indicates the Identity of the user account to be retrieved.